rashtay/js-oops-definitive-guide/README.md

     console.log(obj1.get());
     console.log(obj2.get());
     console.log(getVal());
+    console.log(getVal.call(obj1));  // Force the function to be bound by the object obj1

+Javascript will set the `this` keyword to the object that you use.
 So, you have to be really careful when you are using `this`.
 You should always code in strict mode.
 You can also use `call`, `bind` and `apply` to avoid the confusion.

-    // Call, apply and bind
-    function getName(surname) {
+    // Call, apply and bind comes from function.prototype function getName(surname) {
       return this.name + ' ' + surname;
     }